Reviews You Can Rely On

 Why Trust GearLab

 Adding his expert opinion to this already stacked lineup of reviewers is Aaron Rice.
-A New Englander whose heart was called to the mountains instead of the sea, Aaron has lived (and run) up and down the Rocky Mountains for the past 15 years: from the Flatirons of Boulder, CO, to the Tetons outside of Jackson, WY, and now in the high desert of Santa Fe, NM.
+A New Englander whose heart was called to the mountains instead of the sea, Aaron has lived (and run) up and down the Rocky Mountains for more than 15 years — from the Flatirons of Boulder, CO, to the Tetons outside of Jackson, WY, and now in the high desert of Santa Fe, NM.
 As a professional ski patroller and avalanche educator, his favorite time is spent in the high alpine.

 From short speed days to long explorations in the mountains, the...